Daryl Denham: Early career

 Denham's career started at school, where he was active in producing pop music productions in school concerts, organizing pop quizzes and writing and performing parody songs.
 He worked privately as a DJ in his own time.
 After leaving school, he began his first live show at the "Radio Forest" community hospital radio station, based in Epping, Essex.
 He later became chairman of the organisation and is still a member there today.

-His early broadcasting career was at BBC Radio Kent, Invicta FM, (where he once fell asleep during an overnight show), SGR-FM in Essex and Chiltern FM in Dunstable.
+His early broadcasting career was at BBC Radio Kent, Invicta FM (where he once fell asleep during an overnight show), SGR-FM in Essex and Chiltern FM in Dunstable.

 In 1992, Denham also began working as a stand-up comedian in London, but gave it up to concentrate on breakfast radio.

 Hallam FM

 Denham moved to Hallam FM in South Yorkshire in 1996.
-He presented both the breakfast show and a late night spin-off "Daryl Denham's Unshaven Haven" (aka The X Rated Daryl Denham Show), which was a more risque version of a breakfast show format, featuring parody songs and skits.
+He presented both the breakfast show and a late night spin-off, Daryl Denham's Unshaven Haven (a.k.a.
+The X Rated Daryl Denham Show), which was a more risque version of a breakfast show format, featuring parody songs and skits.